raspberrypilearning/getting-started-with-the-twitter-api/worksheet.md

 ## Send a tweet from Python

-Now you have your API keys and your date/time is set correctly you're ready to send a tweet from Python!
+Now you have your API keys, and your date/time is set correctly, you're ready to send a tweet from Python!

-1. Open Python 3 from the application menu.
+1. Open Python 3 from the Programming menu.

-1. Create a new file and paste your API keys from [apps.twitter.com](https://apps.twitter.com) into variables like so:
+1. Create a new file and paste your API keys from [apps.twitter.com](https://apps.twitter.com) into variables, like so:

     ```python
     consumer_key        = 'ABCDEFGHIJKLKMNOPQRSTUVWXYZ'